Open-Shu/shu/docs/whitepapers/SHU-RAG-WHITEPAPER.md

 1. **Fast filtering**: Keyword/topic matching (O(log n) via index) can eliminate 90% of chunks before expensive vector search
 2. **LLM-scannable index**: An agentic retriever can scan chunk summaries to navigate top-down from document to relevant chunks without loading full content

+### 2.1.2 Incremental Profiling for Long Documents

+Shu RAG does **not** require the full text of very long documents to be processed in a single LLM call.
+Instead, chunk profiling is the primary unit of intelligence: document-level fields such as `synopsis`, `document_type`, and `capability_manifest` are derived by aggregating chunk profiles (and, where helpful, higher-level summaries of those profiles).
+When a document fits in one chunk, the system may profile it directly, but the architecture is defined so that multi-chunk documents are handled via incremental, chunk-first profiling rather than "all-at-once" full-document passes.

 ### 2.2 Capability Manifests

 A document's *capability* is the set of user questions for which the document contains sufficient evidence to support a satisfactory answer.
 Rather than leaving this implicit in embeddings, Shu RAG makes it explicit through capability manifests.